atoms-ufrj/playmol/docs/commands.md

 must be manually created by using the [improper] command, which requires the previous definition of a fitting improper type.

-Improper types are considered as __identical__ if they are defined by the same sequence of identifiers _type-1_, _type-2_, _type-3_, and _type-4_.
-Playmol accepts definitions of identical improper types, which are applied simultaneously to every defined improper that fits into such sequence.
-This is useful, for instance, when the improper potential model is a sum of instances of a given [LAMMPS improper style], each one with a distinct set of parameter values.
+Playmol is able to resolve __ambiguities__ in definitions of improper types.
+When several ambiguous improper types fit to a defined improper, Playmol will classify them according to the number _N_ of wildcard-containing identifiers (_N_ = 0, 1, 2, 3, or 4).
+Then, it will simultaneously assign to the improper all those types with the smallest found value of _N_.
+Multiple assignments are useful, for instance, when the torsional potential model is a sum of instances of a given [LAMMPS improper style], each one with a distinct set of parameter values.

-Improper types are considered as __ambiguous__ if, despite not being identical, they can fit to the same defined improper due to the presence of wildcard characters.
-Playmol accepts definitions of ambiguous improper types (or ambiguous sets of identical improper types), provided that they do not have the same number of wildcard-containing identifiers.
-If a defined improper fits to multiple ambiguous improper types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.
+__NOTE__: Improper types are only assigned to an [improper] if they match the atom types of the improper atoms in the exact order they are defined.

 **Examples**:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-improper_type	CH3 CH2 CH2 CH2 1.41095 -0.27100 3.14484 0
+improper_type	 c2 c2 na c3 	cvff 1.1 -1 2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the example above, the given attributes will be associated with every detected or specified improper that involves four consecutive atoms whose type identifiers are _CH3_ _CH2_ _CH2_ _CH2_, in this specific order.
+In the example above, the given attributes will be associated with every detected or specified improper that involves four atoms whose type identifiers are _c2_ _c2_ _na_ _c3_, in this specific order.

 **See also**:

-[atom_type], [improper], [write], [prefix/suffix]
+[atom_type], [improper], [write], [prefix/suffix], [extra]

 ----------------------------------------------------------------------------------------------------
 <a name="atom"></a>